-His automotive success includes three "Guinness World Records" - all of them have been achieved in a team.
-In 2005 he established a new altitude record for series vehicles with a Volkswagen Touareg V6 in Chile together with Ronald Bormann and a six-member team.
-Afterwards he completed the first natural gas driven circumnavigation of the world in a Volkswagen Caddy EcoFuel with a four-member team in 2006/2007.
-Lately he was distinguished with his eight-member team for driving the longest distance in one country (Russia) with several Volkswagen Amarok.
-In between Rainer Zietlow set two long-distance-world records by completing the famous road "Panamericana" from Tierra Del Fuego to Alaska in 2011 and by driving from Melbourne (Australia) to St. Petersburg (Russia) one year later in the shortest possible time.
+In 2005 he established a new altitude record for series production vehicles with a Volkswagen Touareg V6 in Chile together with Ronald Bormann and a six-member team.
+He then completed the first natural gas-powered round-the-world trip in a Volkswagen Caddy EcoFuel in 2006/2007 with a team of four.
+In 2013, he and his team of eight set the record in Russia for the longest drive within a single country with several Volkswagen Amaroks.
+In between these records, Rainer Zietlow set two long-distance world records by driving the famous Panamericana road from Tierra del Fuego, Argentina, to Alaska in 2011 and the shortest time from Melbourne, Australia, to St. Petersburg, Russia, a year later.

 In 2014, Rainer Zietlow and his team completed the 18,000 kilometers route between Nordkapp, Norway, and Cape Agulhas, South Africa.
 Due to an accident that forced the team to spend 13 days in Ethiopia, it took them 21 days to complete the journey.
 While this was a new record for the distance, Rainer Zietlow's goal was to complete the tour in just ten days.
 A year later he tried again, starting in South Africa and reaching Nordkapp 9 days and 4 hours later.
 In 2016, Rainer Zietlow and his two team colleagues set a new record from east to west across the Eurasian continent – from Magadan, Russia, to Lisbon, Portugal.